 Stores are the heartbeat of your retail operations.
-Indeed, studies show that in supermarkets, in-store purchases still make up 90% of revenues.
+In fact, studies show that in supermarkets, in-store purchases still make up 90% of revenues.
 Needless to say, retail isn’t dead.
 And the store is definitely here to stay.
-So, as the world opens up again and shoppers take to the high streets, it’s critical that your marketing is on point to drive revenues.
+When shoppers visit your locations, it’s critical that your marketing is on point to drive revenues.
 Here are our 10 tips for maximising store performance.

 Step one to maximising store performance is reviewing and simplifying behind-the-scenes workflows and processes.
-Retailers that are focusing on current customer demands, like clear signage, better click-and-collect services and virtual queuing systems, have already seen the return.
-With a push to drive consumers back to stores, they need to arrive at safe, efficient and enjoyable retail environments.
-Make sure the basics are working smoothly and effectively before you start to invest in interactive in-store experiences.
+Retailers that are focusing on current customer demands, like increased convenience with great click-and-collect services, and positive in-store experiences, from interesting displays to cleanliness, have already seen the return.
+Make sure the basics are working well before you start to invest in more complex and interactive in-store experiences.

 Visibility of in-store operations is vital.
 Customers are more likely to be loyal if you create a recognisable environment and customer experience.
 From tracking staff performance to checking campaign implementation, technology that gives you on-the-ground information and real-time communication with stores enables you to pinpoint and resolve localised issues rapidly.
 When you know that your head office guidelines are being put into action, it’s much easier to see what’s working across your store estate.

-The last year has shown how rapidly change can happen across large store estates.
-In our experience, some traditional ways of working are unnecessarily laborious, particularly when it comes to communicating marketing to stores.
-Aside from cutting costs, there are additional benefits to reassessing store processes as we settle into this “new normal”, like reducing waste and driving a more sustainable way of operating.
+In our experience, some traditional ways of working are unnecessarily laborious, particularly when it comes to planning in-store campaigns and communicating marketing to stores.
+Aside from cutting costs, there are additional benefits to reassessing store processes, like reducing waste and driving a more sustainable way of operating.

 Harness every opportunity to learn about customers and listen to their feedback.
 Store associates are constantly receiving valuable information about in-store experiences, problems and successes.
 Check this on-the-ground knowledge can reach the departments that will benefit from it.
 Central online platforms are a great way to communicate and collaborate across large remote teams and with third-party suppliers.
 With comments, actions and progress updates easily stored and accessible, nothing gets forgotten or lost in translation.